Mixpanel

 Setup

-Copy-paste the Project Token into OneSignal.
+1. Find your Project Token then copy-paste it into OneSignal.

-3. Add OneSignal to Mixpanel Integrations
+Add OneSignal to Mixpanel

 USER ID PROPERTY